nodefruit/fruit/README.md

 ## Install

-The Fruit package needs to be installed along with an adapter, you can choose of the available adapters or write your own.
+The Fruit package needs to be installed along with an adapter, you can choose one of the available adapters bellow or write your own.

 #### Available adapters
 - [fruit-mongodb](http://npmjs.com/package/fruit-mongodb)